Tragedy In Gaza Necessitates Urgent Humanitarian Cease-Fire: UN Chief

-UNITED NATIONS, Nov 7 (NNN-XINHUA) – UN Secretary-General, Antonio Guterres, said yesterday that, the unfolding catastrophe in Gaza makes a humanitarian cease-fire more urgent with every passing hour.
+(MENAFN- Famagusta Gazette) UN Secretary-General Antonio Guterres said Monday that the unfolding catastrophe in Gaza makes a humanitarian cease-fire more urgent with every passing hour.

 The nightmare in Gaza is more than a humanitarian crisis.
 It is a crisis of humanity.
 The intensifying conflict is shaking the world, rattling the region and, most tragically, destroying so many innocent lives, he told a press conference.

 Gaza is becoming a graveyard for children.
-Thousands of girls and boys are being killed or injured.
-More journalists have reportedly been killed over a four-week period, than in any conflict, in at least three decades.
-More UN aid workers have been killed than in any comparable period, in the history of the world organisation, he said.
+Hundreds of girls and boys are reportedly being killed or injured every day.
+More journalists have reportedly been killed over a four-week period than in any conflict in at least three decades.
+More UN aid workers have been killed than in any comparable period in the history of the world organization, he said.

 “The unfolding catastrophe makes the need for a humanitarian cease-fire more urgent with every passing hour.
 The parties to the conflict – and, indeed, the international community – face an immediate and fundamental responsibility: to stop the inhuman collective suffering and dramatically expand humanitarian aid to Gaza,” said Guterres.